What the CFP and New Year's Six would look like if they were played today

 4 p.m.
 ET: PlayStation Fiesta Bowl: No. 11 USC vs. No. 5 Wisconsin (University of Phoenix Stadium in Glendale, Arizona)

 8 p.m.
-ET: Capital One Orange Bowl: No. 19 NC State vs. No. 6 Auburn (Hard Rock Stadium in Miami Gardens, Florida)
+ET: Capital One Orange Bowl: No. 25 Virginia Tech vs. No. 6 Auburn (Hard Rock Stadium in Miami Gardens, Florida)

 Monday, Jan.
 1